With its small-town atmosphere, historic downtown area, and antebellum architecture, Monroe, Georgia attracts thousands of visitors every year.

 Although government entities are generally immune from suit, they can be held responsible in some cases for car crashes caused by dangerous road conditions.

-However, plaintiffs and their Atlanta attorneys are required to follow strict procedural rules when filing a claim against the government.
+However, plaintiffs and their Atlanta personal injury attorneys are required to follow strict procedural rules when filing a claim against the government.

 For instance, before a plaintiff can bring a suit against a government agency, he or she is required to file a notice of claim no later than a year from the date of injury.